MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed errors where [audit logs](../audit-logs.md) were not sent when a default label is applied to a document.

-- Fixed issues for [content markings](use-client.md) in Outlook which can be duplicated.
+- Fixed issues for [content markings](use-client.md) in Outlook, which can be duplicated.

 - Fixed issues where deferred messages were not be sent in Outlook when a deferral rule set is defined and the [AIP client is installed](clientv2-admin-guide-install.md).